Proof-Of-Audit/ProofOfAudit/content/pages/about.md

 <ul>
 	<li>
 	<i class="fa fa-star star-icon"></i>
-	<div class="li-contents">Expert Report is provided based on site visit and physical evaluation of your current validator setup.
-Expert report includes through review, step by step recommendations on how to improve your current setup as well as follow-on verification to confirm that requred improvements have been implemented successfully
+	<div class="li-contents">Expert Report is provided based on a site visit and physical evaluation of validator's setup.
+It includes through review process, recommendations for improvement and follow-up verification to confirm that requred improvements have been implemented successfully
 	</div>
 	</li>
 	<li>